Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"The arrival of the Great Frost".</h2 head><h3 quote align='center'>"Europe's coldest winter in 500 years began to take hold on this day in 1709.
-It would kill hundreds of thousands of people, make travel and trade nearly impossible, and disrupt two wars.
-Climatologists are still trying to understand the cause of what became known as the Great Frost.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"The Whack Heard 'Round the World".</h2 head><h3 quote align='center'>"On this day in 1992, at an ice rink in Detroit, figure skater Nancy Kerrigan was clubbed in the leg by a man dressed in black.
+The injury forced her to withdraw from the U.S. Figure Skating Championships, clearing the way for her rival Tonya Harding to win the competition, qualify for the 1994 Winter Olympics, and become the center of attention in one of figure skating's biggest scandals.".</h3 quote></h3 OTD